joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 ----------

 ## Final Assembly
 Connect the ethernet from the Motor Assembly to the ethernet from the Control Unit using the ethernet female-to-female coupler.
 Tuck the control unit up behind the blinds and run power.
 It should be almost invisible.
-Just a small power cord visible.
+Just a small power cord visible in the lower left of the window opening.

 ![alt text](https://github.com/joelwetzel/Hubitat-MQTT-SmartBlinds/blob/master/images/finalAssembly.jpg)